 10. Spotting toxic people that should be fired

 Toxicity in the workplace should not be accepted in any shape or form.
-Instead, it’s vital that you focus on building a positive company work culture that can motivate and encourage your staff to be more productive.
-By paying more attention to your employees and the office culture in your workplace, you’ll have a much easier time identifying who should be removed before they negatively affect your company.
+Instead, it is vital that you focus on building a positive company work culture that can motivate and encourage your staff to be more productive.
+By paying more attention to your employees and the office culture in your workplace, you will have a much easier time identifying who should be removed before they negatively affect your company.